openfoodfacts/search-a-licious/frontend/README.md

 - add your translation with 'target' tag in the `xliff/<your_language>.xlf` files
 - run `npm run build:translations` to update the translations in the `src/generated/locales/<your_language>.js` file

+To add a language, you have to add the language code to `targetLocales` in `lit-localize.json`

 ### Translations in Crowdin
 We use Crowdin to manage translations.
-All files in the `xliff/` folder are automatically uploaded to Crowdin.
+All files in the xliff/ folder can be uploaded to Crowdin, as it supports the [xlf format](https://store.crowdin.com/xliff).
-When translations are done, they are automatically downloaded to the `xliff/` folder.

 ## Credits